 Assets are depreciated based on useful lives that are dependent on assumptions about the level of repairs and maintenance that will be incurred in relation to individual assets.
 The current economic climate makes it uncertain that the Council will be able to maintain the expenditure on repairs and maintenance resulting in uncertainty in the useful lives assigned to assets by the valuers.
 If the useful life of assets is reduced depreciation increases and the carrying amount of assets falls.
-Some of the Authority's assets are carried at an impaired value (having some level of revaluation loss reducing their previous carrying value), awaiting an improvement in their market; these are council dwellings and some properties rented out on a commercial basis.
+Some of the Authority's assets are carried at an impaired value (revaluation loss), awaiting an improvement in their market; these are council dwellings and some properties rented out on a commercial basis.
 The impaired values then have useful lives applied to calculate the depreciation charge.
 If the impairment increased or if there was a reversal of the previous loss, the value of the asset and the related depreciation would be over or under stated.
-For instance, if the useful life of the council dwellings was determined to be 25 years, rather than the current 30 years, the depreciation charge to the HRA for 2022/23 would be £2.4m rather than £2.0m.
+For instance if the useful life of the council dwellings was determined to be 25 years, rather than the current 30 years, the depreciation charge to the HRA for 2022/23 would be £2.4m rather than £2.0m.